follow-prince/student-score/README.md

 - TypeScript - Superset of JavaScript that adds static typing to the language.
 - HTML5 - Markup language for structuring web pages.
 - TailwindCSS - CSS framework for designing web pages.
-- Vite - a frontend tool that is used for building fast and optimized web applications.
+- NextJs - a frontend tool that is used for building fast and optimized web applications.

 ## Contributing